mrts/mono-static-linking/README.rst

 - If you get the ``System.EntryPointNotFoundException: {{symbol name}}`` exception, then the ``{{symbol name}}`` symbol is missing from the binary.
-You can list the symbols included in the binary with ``nm
+You can list the symbols included in the binary with ``nm --dynamic
   {{binary}} | grep {{symbol name}}`` (C++ symbols need demangling as well).

 .. _`ordinary P/Invoke declarations`: https://github.com/mrts/mono-static-linking/blob/master/src/Main.cs